 Early Childhood Ireland has been advocating for inclusive practice and supports for educators for many years.
 We have gathered information and stories from parents and educators who are passionate about the rights of children with additional needs.
 Early in 2015, in preparation for our pre-budget campaign, we undertook a survey with parents and educators around their experiences of early childhood education and care for their children with additional needs.

 The Early Childhood Ireland survey (2015) suggests that 74% of settings have more than 1 child with additional needs this year (diagnosed and undiagnosed), while 53% of those settings have 3 or more children with additional needs.
 This pattern is consistent with an ECI survey in 2012 which highlighted up to 71% had a child with either a diagnosed or undiagnosed need and with Pobal findings (2012) which found 45% of services had at least one child with a diagnosed need.
 What transpires is that as settings become more skilled and confident in working with this group of children, they gain a positive reputation and consequently more parents look for places in their setting.
 One of our members report ‘I like working with the special needs children but we got a name for being good with them and then we had too many to be able to cope and parents were raging.
 They didn’t understand that we were working on limited resources’.
 Services struggle to provide quality when supports are not available and currently 63% of services feel unsupported in taking children with additional needs.
-This high level of demand was evident prior to the introduction of the ECCE scheme, which now sees over 95% of children in the eligible cohort attending preschool
+This high level of demand was evident prior to the introduction of the ECCE scheme, which now sees over 95% of children in the eligible cohort attending preschool.

-According to Early Childhood Ireland’s Additional Needs Survey in 2012, about 11% of early childhood operators have refused a place to children with disabilities because they lacked the additional staff, space or specialist supports to meet children’s needs.
-In the 2015 survey, it was evident that settings continue to be open to and actively working with children with additional needs and their families, with increasing reservations.
+According to Early Childhood Ireland’s Additional Needs Survey in 2012, about 11% of early childhood operators had refused a place to children with additional needs because they lacked the additional staff, space or specialist supports to meet the children’s needs.
+In the 2015 survey, it was evident that settings continue to be open to and actively working with children with additional needs and their families, but with increasing reservations.
 Managers have worries, concerns and anxieties that ‘we wouldn’t be able to do enough with our limited training in special needs and also with the difficulty in finding enough time in a one to one situation’.
 In general members indicated that ‘we welcome a child with special needs and have no problem in taking them in.
 However, the worry is, with lack of supports that we are meeting the child’s needs’.

-One of the real challenges for settings has been the fact that 59% of them do not know about the child’s additional need in advance of the child starting.
-This leaves the starting date in September as an unknown quantity for staff and management and, more importantly, for the child.
-In many cases parents report that they are fearful of being turned away and say nothing about their child’s need, preferring instead ‘to take their chances’.
-The introduction of a second free pre-school year (which is being considered) will enable earlier detection of children’s needs, will allow time to build stronger and supportive relationships with parents and will alleviate some of the pressure in the early childhood setting by providing stability in terms of staff allocation.
+One of the real challenges for settings has been the fact that 59% of them do not know about the child’s additional need in advance of the child starting preschool in September.
+This leaves the starting day in September as an unknown quantity for staff and management and, more importantly, for the child.
+In many cases parents report that they are fearful of being turned away and say nothing about their child’s needs, preferring instead ‘to take their chances’.
+The introduction of a second free pre-school year for children with additional needs (which is being considered) will enable earlier detection of children’s needs, will allow time to build stronger and supportive relationships with parents and will alleviate some of the pressure in the early childhood setting by providing stability in terms of staff allocation.